Mortgage Payment: How it Works and How to Calculate It

 Mortgage Payment vs Cash Flow

-Mortgage payment is a cost; cash flow is income minus all costs.
-A low mortgage payment improves cash flow.
+Your mortgage payment is one of the main expenses in a property.
+Cash flow is the income left over after all expenses are paid.
+A lower mortgage payment generally improves cash flow.

 Mortgage Payment vs DSCR